-The truth is this, you might have more loan options than you think.
-Each person’s financial situation is different, so it’s important to speak with a Mortgage Advisor about your specific needs.
-However, PRM has multiple resources that can help get you started on your journey toward homeownership.
-Let’s start with the minimum FICO credit score needed for our low credit score loans:
+The truth is this you might have more loan options than you think.
+Each person’s financial situation is different, so it’s essential to speak with a Mortgage Advisor about your specific needs.
+However, PacRes has multiple solutions that can help get you started on your journey toward homeownership.

 Government-backed loans remove the risk of default off of the mortgage company because the government insures or guarantees the loan, which in turn allows the minimum credit score to be lower.
 Pretty great, right?

 Now, what about your down payment?
 Chances are, if you’re working toward paying off debt, you don’t want to front the traditional down payment amount.
 Thankfully, with the lower credit score requirement also comes with the need for little to no down payment on FHA, USDA*, and VA loans.

 - FHA: minimum 3.5% required